top of page

 Outlook

 Although science has yet to discover a specific cure for autism, it is comforting to know that its affects and symptoms are treatable.
-There is little doubt, however, that a long journey awaits the parents of a child with autism.
+There is little doubt, however, that a long journey awaits the parents of an individual with autism.
 Early diagnosis and intervention are extremely important and can lead to significantly improved outcomes.

-With the right treatment and the love and support of family and practitioners, children with autism can grow to live full, healthy and productive lives.
+With the right treatment and the love and support of family and practitioners, individuals with autism can grow to live full, healthy and productive lives.

-Just as a child's development is expected to reach certain stages in their height and weight from birth to 5 years, the same child should also attain certain milestones in the way in their ability to learn, play or speak.
+Just as an individual's development is expected to reach certain stages in their height and weight from birth to 5 years, the same individual should also attain certain milestones in the way in their ability to learn, play or speak.
 Delays in reaching these milestones, can be a sign of a developmental disability or Autism Spectrum Disorder.

-Behavior Therapy Clinic was established with the goal
+Behavior Therapy Clinic (BTC) was established with the goal

 the quality of life for all our clients